Iona Abbey: Items of interest

 Many early Scottish kings (said to be 48 in total), as well as kings from Ireland, Norway and France, are said to be buried in the Abbey graveyard.
 However, modern scholars are sceptical of such claims, which were likely mythic associated with increasing the prestige of Iona.
 Numerous leading Hebrideans, such as various Lords of the Isles and other prominent members of West Highland clans, were buried on Iona, including a row of Maclean chieftains and several early MacLeod chiefs.
-The site was much loved by John Smith, 20th-century leader of the Labour Party, who was buried on Iona in 1994.
+The site was much loved by John Smith, the 20th-century leader of the Labour Party, who was buried on Iona in 1994.

 Several high crosses are found on the island of Iona.
 St Martin's Cross (dated to the 8th century) still stands by the roadside.
 A replica of St John's Cross is found by the doorway of the Abbey.
 The restored original is located in the Infirmary Museum at the rear of the abbey.

 The contemporary Jedburgh-based sculptor Christopher Hall worked for many years on carvings on the cloisters of the abbey, which represent birds, flora and fauna native to the island.
-He also was commissioned to carve John Smith's gravestone.
+He also was commissioned to carve Smith's gravestone.